BinomialLLC/basis_universal/README.md

 A few texture formats (such as AMD/ATI's ATC texture format, or PVRTC2) were not documented sufficiently by the originator of the format.
 In these cases, we relied on open source code references from other authors, or information in published articles/papers to implement support for those texture formats in our transcoder.
 These references are included here.

 ASTC usage falls under ARM's [END USER LICENCE AGREEMENT FOR THE MALI ASTC SPECIFICATION AND SOFTWARE CODEC license agreement](https://github.com/ARM-software/astc-encoder/blob/master/LICENSE.md).
+(NOTE: ARM has changed the ASTC license to be more open, so this no longer applies.
+I'll update this soon.)

 PVRTC1/2: See the [PVRTC Specification and User Guide](https://www.imgtec.com/downloads/download-info/pvrtc-texture-compression-user-guide-2/).
 Imagination Technologies Limited, 23 Nov 2018.
 Also see the [Khronos Data Format Specification](https://www.khronos.org/registry/DataFormat/specs/1.3/dataformat.1.3.html).
 See [PVR Texture Compression Exploration](https://roartindon.blogspot.com/2014/08/pvr-texture-compression-exploration.html) and [PvrTcCompressor](https://bitbucket.org/jthlim/pvrtccompressor/src).
 Also see [Texture Compression Techniques](http://sv-journal.org/2014-1/06/en/index.php?lang=en#7-3).